 Associate Vice President for Curricular and Pedagogical Innovation

-Dr. C. Edward Watson is the Chief Information Officer and Associate Vice President for Curricular and Pedagogical Innovation.
+Dr. C. Edward Watson is the Associate Vice President for Curricular and Pedagogical Innovation.
 He leads the association’s state-level advocacy and policy efforts to advance quality in undergraduate student learning and guides AAC&U’s agenda to advance educational quality initiatives within institutions, state systems, and state-based consortia.
 He also directs AAC&U's Institute on ePortfolios, the Institute on Open Educational Resources, and the Forum on Open Learning and ePortfolios and co-directs the Institute on General Education and Assessment and the Conference on General Education, Pedagogy, and Assessment.
 Additional areas of interest include curricular and pedagogical improvement efforts, and he is leading the development of assignment design tools which align with AAC&U's VALUE rubrics.

 Prior to joining AAC&U, Dr. Watson was the Director of the Center for Teaching and Learning at the University of Georgia (UGA) where he led university efforts associated with faculty development, TA development, student learning outcomes assessment, learning technologies, media production services, classroom support and learning spaces, and the Scholarship of Teaching and Learning.
 He also taught a range of courses on College Teaching, Student Learning, and Course Design.
 He continues to serve as a Fellow in the Institute for Higher Education at UGA.